 Among the emphasized topics are professionalism, ethical and legal standards, crisis intervention, multicultural growth, group therapy, couples therapy, brief therapy, working with specific disorders, job search, and professional identity issues.
 Guest presenters from within CAPS, from the campus community, and national webinars enrich the training experience.

 A variety of experiential and didactic training seminars occur throughout the year focused on interns’ personal and professional growth around diversity.
 Interns are expected to “stretch” themselves in this area.
 Two day-long multicultural retreats also occur each year.

 - Staff Meetings

 The agency has biweekly staff meetings.
 The meetings provide an opportunity for input regarding the operation of CAPS.
+Time is also allocated for other discussion topics.
 Occasionally, guests are invited to provide information to the staff.

 - Group Case Conference